KiDS-1000 cosmology: Combined second- and third-order shear statistics: Conclusions

-Next, we validate that the correlation function estimator gives accurate results.
-This is important as, for real data, only correlation function estimators have the potential to give unbiased results.
-We use realistic mock data, created from the \citetalias{Takahashi2017} simulations.
-In particular, we create several galaxy catalogues where the positions of the galaxies are exactly at the KiDS-1000 galaxy positions.
-We have to rely on correlation functions to measure the second- and third-order statistics, which give unbiased results also if the data has a complex topology.
+Next, we validated the assumption that the correlation function estimator gives accurate results.
+This is important since only correlation function estimators have the potential to give unbiased results for real data.
+We used realistic mock data created from the \citetalias{Takahashi2017} simulations.
+In particular, we created several galaxy catalogues where the positions of the galaxies are exactly at the KiDS-1000 galaxy positions.
+We had to rely on correlation functions to measure the second- and third-order statistics, which give unbiased results also if the data has a complex topology.
 Our first finding is that our modelling and measurement result in unbiased cosmological parameters given the KiDS-1000 uncertainty.
-Second, we find that using the reduced shear, or the shear itself, does not change the results and can therefore be ignored for the KiDS-1000 data analysis.
+Second, we find that using the reduced shear, or the shear itself, does not change the results and can, therefore, be ignored for the KiDS-1000 data analysis.

-We finalise this paper by analysing the real KiDS-1000 data.
-Our $E_n$ constraints are less informative than the original KiDS-1000 analysis.
-This is mostly because we use a numerical covariance matrix from \citetalias{Takahashi2017} simulations.
-But also, the chosen sampler, priors on the cosmological parameters, and the modelling strategy of the baryonic feedback processes impact our constraints.
+We conclude this paper with an analysis of the real KiDS-1000 data.
+Overall, our $E_n$ constraints are less informative than the original KiDS-1000 analysis.
+This is mostly because we used a numerical covariance matrix from \citetalias{Takahashi2017} simulations.
+However, the chosen sampler, the priors on the cosmological parameters, and the modelling strategy of the baryonic feedback processes impact our constraints, too.
 We find an $S_8=0.772\pm 0.022$ and an $\Omm=0.248^{+0.062}_{-0.055}$, which are improved compared to the $E_n$-only case by $23\%$ and by $47\%$, respectively.
-With a $p$-value of 0.25 we also find a good agreement of model and data given the KiDS-1000 uncertainty.
+With a $p$-value of 0.25, we also find a good agreement of model and data given the KiDS-1000 uncertainty.
 This demonstrates that combining second- and third-order statistics is powerful in constraining cosmological parameters.
-The gain in constraining power in $\Omm$ is also interesting for combined weak lensing and galaxy clustering analysis because the constraining power in $\Omm$ for clustering analysis comes with the issue of further nuisance parameters like galaxy bias.
+The gain in constraining power in $\Omm$ is also interesting for combined weak lensing and galaxy clustering analysis because the constraining power in $\Omm$ for clustering analysis comes with the issue of further nuisance parameters such as galaxy bias.
 However, since second- and third-order shear statistics constrain $\Omm$ quite well, combining it with clustering statistics might enable us to learn more about these nuisance parameters.